 2. Share Articles You Find On LinkedIn

-If you are following Influencers on LinkedIn or have set your Pulse news feed to share the right information, you easily have access to loads of information to share.
+Your LinkedIn feed shows content from your network, your shares, likes, and posts, companies you follow, and other content LinkedIn thinks you may be interested in.
+If you are following Influencers, companies or news topics on LinkedIn, you easily have access to lots of information to share.
 Just scroll through your home feed and look for an interesting article.
-(Remember, on LinkedIn people prefer updates on industry and company news, or tips/hacks to make them better at their jobs.)
+(Remember, on LinkedIn people prefer to see updates on industry and company news, or tips/hacks to make them better at their jobs.)

 3. Share An Article You Find Elsewhere